Kit Carson: Mountain man (1829–1841)

-Indian fighter

-Carson was 19 when he set off with Ewing Young's expedition to the Rocky Mountains in 1829.
-In addition to furs and the company of free-spirited, rugged mountain men, Carson sought action and adventure.
-He found what he was looking for in killing and scalping Indians.
-Carson probably killed and took the scalp of his first Indian when he was 19, during Ewing Young's expedition.

-Carson's Memoirs are replete with stories about hostile Indian encounters with the memoirist.
+Carson's Memoirs are full of stories about hostile Indian encounters.
 In January 1833, for example, warriors of the Crow tribe stole nine horses from Carson's camp.
 Carson and two other men sprayed the Crow camp with gunfire, killing most of the Crow.
 Carson wrote in his Memoirs, "During our pursuit for the lost animals, we suffered considerably but, the success of having recovered our horses and sending many a redskin to his long home, our sufferings were soon forgotten."

-Carson viewed the Blackfoot Nation as a hostile tribe and believed that it posed the greatest threat to his livelihood, safety, and life.
-He hated the Blackfeet and killed them at every opportunity.
-The historian David Roberts has written: "It was taken for granted that the Blackfeet were bad Indians; to shoot them whenever he could was a mountain man's instinct and duty."
+Carson viewed the Blackfoot Nation as a hostile tribe and the greatest threat to his livelihood and safety.
+He hated them and killed them at every opportunity.
+The historian David Roberts wrote: "It was taken for granted that the Blackfeet were bad Indians; to shoot them whenever he could was a mountain man's instinct and duty."
 Carson had several encounters with the Blackfoot.
 His last battle with the Blackfoot took place in spring 1838.
 He was traveling with about one hundred mountain men led by Jim Bridger.
-In Montana Territory, the group found a teepee with three Indian corpses inside.
-The three had died of smallpox.
-Bridger wanted to move on, but Carson and the other young men wanted to kill the Blackfoot.
-They found the Blackfoot village and killed ten Blackfoot warriors.
+In Montana Territory, the group found a teepee with the corpses of three Indians who had died of smallpox inside.
+Bridger wanted to move on, but Carson and the other young men wanted to kill Blackfoot, so they found the Blackfoot village and killed ten Blackfoot warriors.
 The Blackfoot found some safety in a pile of rocks but were driven away.
 It is not known how many Blackfoot died in this incident.
 The historian David Roberts wrote that "if anything like pity filled Carson's breast as, in his twenty-ninth year, he beheld the ravaged camp of the Blackfoot, he did not bother to remember it."
-Carson wrote in his Memoirs that the battle was "the prettiest fight I ever saw."
+Carson wrote in his Memoirs that the battle was "the prettiest fight I ever saw".